"I'm just an old-fashioned girl."

 That’s what my new client said to me, the other day.

 Actually, she wrote it in an email.

-The response came from a request to do video to which she responded by phone was better for her.
+The response came from a request to do video, to which she responded by saying a plain old phone call was better for her.

 “I’m old-fashioned, what can I say?” she wrote.